NovaSeq/RobotPu/README.md

 - Set up a Python virtual environment
 - Install required dependencies
-- Minify your Python code
+- Minify your Python code to reduce file size
-- Generate a hex file
 - Flash the code to your connected Micro:bit
+- Flash the pu.txt (configuration file) to your connected Micro:bit

 ### Prerequisites